Magna's ‘Surface Element Lighting' Technology Gives Volkswagen's New ID.4 Electric SUV a Futuristic Look

 The 3D LED tail light clusters also produce a dynamic turn signal animation, moving from the inside towards the outside to clearly convey in which direction the vehicle is turning.

-"It fulfils vital functions in an intelligent way and represents an integral element of the exterior design," said Klaus Zyciora, Head of Volkswagen Group Design, last year.
+"It fulfills vital functions in an intelligent way and represents an integral element of the exterior design," said Klaus Zyciora, Head of Volkswagen Group Design, last year.
 "Light is the new chrome."

 In addition, designers have the option to offer vehicle owners a choice of different pre-programmed lighting animations to deliver an even greater level of personalization.
 The technology is catching on, especially in the luxury electric vehicle segment.